FredMokami/Setting-up-a-Business-Database---Northwind-Traders-Database/README.md

 Thanks for reading!
 Please feel free to share any advice on how to improve this project.

-I will walk you through Key Performance Indicators analysis with SQL in an upcoming post.
+I will walk you through Key Performance Indicators analysis with SQL in an upcoming post.# Setting-up-a-Business-Database---Northwind-Traders-Database